 How the Yellowstone women are kicking ass and evening the score in season 3

 Jen Landon was witnessing history and she never even knew it.
 Her father Michael was starring as Pa in one of the last hit Western dramas of yesteryear, Little House on the Prairie, until the finale in May 1983.
-She was just two-months-old.
+She was just two months old.
 Now, entering the cast of the hit Western drama Yellowstone decades later, Landon sees the serendipity of the full-circle moment.

 "I knew that he was the angel guy who buddied up with a bearded guy and did some nice things around America," Landon tells EW of her father, referring to his iconic role on Highway to Heaven.
-"When [Yellowstone] came out, it connected me with a part of my dad that I didn't even know — that had never got to me."
+"When [Yellowstone] came out, it connected me with a part of my dad that I didn't even know—that had never got to me."

 Starting in season 3, Yellowstone creator Taylor Sheridan was on a mission to bolster the cast with female characters who kick ass and take names, on and off the Yellowstone ranch.
 The newcomers include Landon (As the World Turns, Animal Kingdom) as ranchhand Teeter, Eden Brolin (Beyond) and Hassie Harrison (Tacoma FD) as barrel racers Mia and Laramie, and Q'orianka Kilcher (The Alienist, Sons of Anarchy) as Angela Blue Thunder, rival to Thomas Rainwater (Gil Birmingham).

 "This show really started with two women," actress Kelly Reilly says simply during a promo for Yellowstone season 3 back in June.
 Reilly stars as the daughter in the Dutton ranch empire Beth.
-Her and Monica Dutton (Kelsey Chow) have been shouldering the load of portraying a woman's perspective in a hit Western drama for the first two seasons.
+She and Monica Dutton (Kelsey Chow) have been shouldering the load of portraying a woman's perspective in a hit Western drama for the first two seasons.
 "Season 3 was almost like handing the baton," Reilly adds.

-In Sunday's episode, Beth will enter into an agreement with one of these four actresses, a pivotal moment in the fight against Roarke Morris (Josh Holloway) and Will Hayes (Karen Pittman).
+In Sunday's episode, Beth will enter into an agreement with one of these four actresses, a pivotal moment in the fight against Roarke Morris (Josh Holloway) and Willa Hayes (Karen Pittman).
 EW spoke to each of the four actresses new to Yellowstone and break down how each of their characters saddle up against their male counterparts.
 Have your guess at Beth's new friend and buckle up!

 Jen Landon as Teeter